nasmith/nasmith.github.io/_pages/ai-faq.md

 ## Frequently Asked Questions About AI at UW

+In November 2025, I took on the role of Vice Provost of Artificial Intelligence at the University

 ### Are you forcing "AI" (usually used to refer to language models) into UW classrooms?

 No. We are **not** forcing language models or other technologies into anyone’s teaching. **Faculty autonomy in pedagogy is sacrosanct.** What we *are* doing is offering support so instructors can make informed choices that fit their learning goals, and can clearly explain the reasoning behind those choices to students.
 If we protect faculty autonomy, and faculty make different choices, then we owe it to the students to explain how we reach different conclusions about how language models should be used in our classrooms.